tldr-pages/tldr/pages/common/bosh.md

 # bosh

-> Cli tool to deploy and manage the bosh director
+> Cli tool to deploy and manage the bosh director.

 - Deploy the director: